 Select city-owned ash trees (within right-of-way and parks) will be treated by a private contractor.
 To promote proper treatment on private property, the city is offering bulk discounted rates to residents through a contract with Rainbow Treecare.

 If you are interested in participating in the city’s EAB treatment program:

-The city has ensured Rainbow Treecare meets high standards in staff training, years of experience, and has several commercial pesticide applicators and ISA certified arborists on staff.
+The city has ensured Rainbow Treecare meets high standards in staff training and years of experience.
+Rainbow also has several commercial pesticide applicators and ISA-certified arborists on staff.
 Treatment offered through this program is a trunk injection of emamectin benzoate, which offers protection from EAB for 2-3 years.

 How long/often will I need to treat my ash tree?

 Emerald ash borer’s population is expected to rise and fall in a matter of 10-12 years.
 Therefore, ash desired to be saved will need to be treated every one to three years (depending on chemical) during this time.
 After all the non-treated ash have died emerald ash borer’s food source will be limited, reducing its population.
 At this point, you should anticipate a longer time between treatments, every three to six years depending on pest pressure.

 The Minnesota Department of Agriculture has the latest information about treatment options for homeowners on its website.

 Emerald ash borer has been shown to kill 100 percent of ash trees not chemically treated.
 It is not recommended to immediately remove all ash trees you do not plan to treat, but you should prepare for it.